SeekyCt/ppcdis/TOOLS.md

 ### Function generation

-When given `--function addr`, the disassembler outputs the assembly of a single function and its jumptables, for use on decomp.me, m2c, or just manual inspection.
+When given `--function addr`, the disassembler outputs the assembly of a single function for use with decomp.me, m2c, or just manual inspection.

+#### Extra Data

+When given `--extra` with `--function`, extra data referenced by the function is included.
+This is currently limited to jumptables.

 ### Inline function generation